The 15 Most Common WordPress Mistakes Small Businesses Make

 If you don’t want your website’s SEO to slip just because pages are taking a long time to load, you can fix this issue immediately by uninstalling plugins you don’t use.
-Even if you have them disabled, they still cause extra stress on WordPress to process them, so it’s best to not have them there at all.
-Make sure you only use the plugins you absolutely need and re-assess the plugins you think you need – you may figure out that they’re not so vital, after all.
+Even if you have them disabled, they still cause extra stress on WordPress to process them, so it’s best not to have them there at all.
+Make sure you only use the plugins you need and re-assess the plugins you think you need – you may figure out that they’re not so vital, after all.

 Not Using SEO to Optimize Your Content

 Have you been publishing content without first stopping to check its search engine optimization?
-If so, this is another huge WordPress mistake for your small business.
+If so, this is another considerable WordPress mistake for your small business.
 If you want to increase your website traffic and to have your website found by search engines, it’s vital that you make sure all your content is up to par on its SEO.